Ensembl/plant-scripts/pangenes/README.md

     plant-scripts/pangenes/bin/gffread/gffread --keep-genes geneless.gff > genes.gff

-If you encounter an error, or the program stops, it is useful to look for error messages in the logfiles.
+If you encounter an error, the number of core pangenes is too small or the program stops, it is useful to look for error messages in the logfiles.
-As get_pangenes.pl includes 3 other scripts, logs are split in independent files:
+As `get_pangenes.pl` includes 3 other scripts, logs are split in separate text files:

 |script|example logfile|
 |:-----|:-------|